flint-lang/flint-lang.github.io/wiki/src/beginners_guide/1_basics/3_comments.md

 ```

 Comments are essential for writing clear, understandable, and maintainable code.
 Use them to explain your logic to others (or to yourself when revisiting code later).

+Try to copy the code above into your `hello.ft` file and try to compile and run it.